seishun/node-steam/README.md

 * optional extra args

 A message has been received from GC.
 The extra arguments are the same as passed to [toGC](#togcappid-type-body-callback) if this message is a JobID-based response to it.

+### 'licenses'
+* licenses

+Your license list has been received from Steam.
+The `licenses` argument contains an array of objects containing info about the packages you own.
+The `licenses` property will be updated after this is emitted, allowing you to compare to see what changed.